How I Overcame My Fear

 Then I told him.

 As a side note, I’m processing something I hadn’t thought of until now as I'm writing this.
 My efforts to shift my behaviors might have been why my husband didn’t move toward me again.
 When I became more authentic, there was no more room for his betrayal to continue.
 For his betrayal to stop, he had to get genuine in his efforts to heal his heart towards me.
 That meant forgiving me for being hurt by his unfaithfulness.
-Towards the end, he revealed that he didn’t intend to do the recovery work necessary for reconciliation.
+Towards the end, he revealed that he hadn’t intended to do the necessary recovery work for reconciliation.
 I knew I couldn’t go back to how it was.

 I journaled this daily.
 I got on my face before the One who could set my ship on the right course.
 As time went on, my faith grew.
 My fear lessened.
 When I was short on money at the end of the month, someone would send me an unexpected gift.
 If I were struggling badly with feeling alone, I would get a phone call from a friend who said God put me in their mind.
 As these things happened, I felt stronger.